Frequently Asked Questions (FAQs)

 Eligible applicants must have a bachelor’s degree from a regionally accredited college or university.
 International students must also submit TOEFL scores to the University that meet the UW requirements for English language proficiency.
 There are no other requirements.

-That being said, there are several out of department courses in basic math and statistics you should take to prepare for certification in Speech-Language Pathology.
+That being said, there are several out of department courses in basic science and statistics you should take to prepare for certification in Speech-Language Pathology.
 Learn more about these courses on the Postbac Entrance Requirements page.

 What can I do to prepare for the Postbac program?